andrew-spade-acn/d3-react-presentation/PITCHME.md

 +++
 Pros:
 * It's fast and simple
-* It allows writing normal D3 code.
-This is great for working from examples or onboarding new devs
+* It allows writing normal D3 code

 Cons:
 * Is this even React?
 * It results in two separate development worlds
-* Not simple to set up with the tools React(+Redux) provides, like HMR + Time Travel Debugging
+* Not simple to set up with Hot-Module Replacement (HMR) + Time Travel Debugging (TTD)
-* D3 side is by default detached from the Redux store, component props, and app router
+* D3 is detached from the Redux store, component props, and app router
+* Clunky integration with lifecycle hooks
 ---
 #### The React Way
 ```jsx